DLXPlugins/highlight-and-share/readme.txt

 <li>Customize the Twitter username used.</li>
 <li>Enable hashtags on posts/pages</li>
 <li>Pre-selected and locally sourced Google Fonts and Adobe Fonts.
-<li>Theme Customizer: modify how the social networks look on the frontend.</li>
 <li>Email protection via Akismet and reCAPTCHA 3</li>
 <li>Customize how inline highlighting looks</li>
 </ul>